 How long should you rest between sets to build muscle?
 Is 60 seconds enough?
 Is 5 minutes too long?
 Are shorter rest periods better for weight loss?
 Let’s find out.

 The short and simple answer to the question is 2 minutes.
-That’s how long long you should rest between sets if you want to build muscle, lose fat or get stronger.
+That’s how long you should rest between sets if you want to build muscle, lose fat or get stronger.

 The longer answer is a bit more nuanced, so let’s take a look at what the science has to say on the subject.